pellepelster/snex/README.md

 # SNippet EXtractor (snex)
-This little utility helps you with the task of keeping code samples inside of documentation in sync with real world code that is proven to work.
+This utility helps you with the task of keeping code samples inside of documentation in sync with real world code from your sources.
+The issues this solves is that source examples in  documentation tends to get outdated very quick.
+By pulling the source directly from a working project you can make sure the source examples used in you docs are always up to date.

 ## How it works
-`snex` consumes files line by line, and looks for lines containing snippet start- and end-markers.
-To keep things simple and language agnostic it does not care for comment markers depending on the language.
+`snex` consumes a list of files line by line, and looks for lines containing snippet start- and end-markers.
+Then it crawls through all documentation files (e.g. a list of markdown files in a folder) and replaces all references to code snippets by the actual code.
+To keep things simple and language agnostic it does not care for comment markers (which differ between languages) and just looks for snippet start- and end-markers.

 So assuming you are tasked with writing some documentation and want to ensure it always contains up to date and correct examples.
 Just mark the place where the snippet should be inserted:
 ```markdown